For details of my latest mindfulness courses, click here or get in touch using the form further down.

 There are many ways you can find out more about mindfulness, including apps and books on the subject.
-I offer group sessions as well as training for organisations in mindful leadership.
-For details of next workshops and classes, or to book a 1-1 or corporate event get in touch using the form below.
+I offer group sessions as well as training for organisations in mindful leadership and self-compassion.
+For details of next workshops and classes, or to look a corporate event get in touch using the form below.

 What do people say about my classes?
 See image below.